blues/sparrow-reference-web-app/README.md

 The Dev Container will automatically install Linux and the project dependencies, no matter which kind of operating system your development machine uses.

-As a final step open a Linux terminal in VS Code, as you’ll need it to run commands throughout the rest of this guide:
+As a final step, open a Linux terminal in VS Code, as you’ll need it to run commands throughout the rest of this guide:

 - VS Code > Menus > Terminal > New Terminal